AI Finance & Metrics for SaaS | The SaaS Academy

 AI unit economics metrics

-Calculate AI COGS ratio, inference expense ratio, AI gross margin, cohort margins, and cost distribution risk.
+Calculate AI COGS ratio, Inference Efficiency Ratio, AI gross margin, cohort margins, and cost distribution risk.

 AI pricing framework